jdechalendar/pnm-generation/README_ref.md

 ---
 output: html_document
+references:
+- id: idowu
+  title: "Pore-Scale modeling: Stochastic network generation and modeling of rate effects in water flooding"
+  author:
+  - family: Idowu
+    given: Nasiru Abiodun
+  container-title: A dissertation submitted in fulfillments of the requirements for the Degree of Philosophy of the Imperial College London
+  issued:
+    year: 2009
+- id: blunt
+  title: Flow in porous media — Pore-Network Models and multiphase flow
+  author:
+  - family: Blunt
+    given: Martin
+  container-title: Current opinion in colloid \& interface science
+  volume: 6
+  issue: 3
+  page: 197-207
+  type: article-journal
+  issued:
+    year: 2001
+  publisher: Elsevier
+- id: hunt
+  title: Applications of percolation theory to porous media with distributed local conductances
+  author:
+  - family: Hunt
+    given: AG
+  container-title: Advances in Water Resources
+  volume: 24
+  issue: 3
+  page: 279-307
+  type: article-journal
+  issued:
+    year: 2001
+  publisher: Elsevier
+- id: oren
+  title: Extending predictive capabilities to network models
+  author:
+  - family: Oren
+    given: P-E
+  - family: Bakke
+    given: Stig
+  - family: Arntzen
+    given: Ole Jako
+  container-title: SPE Journal
+  volume: 3
+  issue: 04
+  page: 324-336
+  type: article-journal
+  issued:
+    year: 1998
+  publisher: Society of Petroleum Engineers
+- id: sok
+  title: "Direct and stochastic generation of network models from tomographic images: effect of topology on residual saturations"
+  author:
+  - family: Sok
+    given: R.M.
+  - family: Knackstedt
+    given: M.A
+  - family: Sheppard
+    given: A.P.
+  - family: Pinczewski
+    given: W.V.
+  - family: Lindquist
+    given: W.B.
+  - family: Venkatarangan
+    given: A.
+  - family: Paterson
+    given: L.
+  container-title: Transport in Porous Media
+  volume: 46
+  page: 345-371
+  type: article-journal
+  issued:
+    year: 2002
+  publisher: Springer
 ---
 # Synopsis
 This MATLAB toolbox contains tools to generate stochastic pore network models.
 In the pore network model representation, the pore space is a graph whose nodes are called bodies and edges are called throats.
 Also provided are class definitions for bodies, throats and a wrapper class for the pore space.
 We provide brief descriptions of important classes later in this document.

 # Motivation
-A review of pore network modeling from the 1950s to 2001 is in [1].
-Pore network models have extensively been used to simulate the dynamic flow of fluids through porous media (see [4] for example), as well as percolation type processes.
-A review of percolation-type applications is in [2].
+A review of pore network modeling from the 1950s to 2001 is in [@blunt].
+Pore network models have extensively been used to simulate the dynamic flow of fluids through porous media (see [@oren] for example), as well as percolation type processes.
+A review of percolation-type applications is in [@hunt].
 Stochastic pore network models are pore network models with statistical properties that match those of networks extracted from images of real rocks.
-Different methods have been proposed to generate stochastic pore network models [5], [3].
+Different methods have been proposed to generate stochastic pore network models [@sok], [@idowu].
 An implementation of the algorithm in the second reference was made available online but the throat length distribution does not match the input.
 We propose a new algorithm below that is specifically designed to match target distributions for certain properties of the network, such as body or throat radii.

 # Pore network generation algorithm